 No part may be reproduced by any process other than for the purposes of and subject to the provisions of the Copyright Act.
-EasyGrants Newsletter, BusiGrants Newsletter and Funding Centre Alerts are available only to Funding Centre members and must not be redistributed for any purposes other than discussion among a not-for-profit fundraising committee.
+EasyGrants Newsletter, BusiGrants Newsletter and Funding Centre Alerts are available only to Funding Centre subscribers and must not be redistributed for any purposes other than discussion among a not-for-profit fundraising committee.

 Peak bodies and local, state and federal government agencies are advised that Funding Centre newsletters and alerts are not to be redistributed through any membership structure.

 Like many other Our Community initiatives, the Funding Centre is built around a self-sustaining social enterprise model.
 Our paid products and services help to subsidise the free or reduced-cost ones.
 We aim to reach as many groups as possible so we can make our tools as cheap as possible.

 Our newsletters take a lot of time and knowledge to prepare; the grants landscape requires daily monitoring, the fundraising articles and help sheets are researched and written by experienced fundraisers and journalists.

 For these reasons, copyright will be rigorously enforced.